 For example a student from U of M can come to BU and log into our eduroam wireless using their U of M email address and password.
 Similarly a BU faculty member can go to U of Victoria and log into their eduroam network and use their BU email address and password.
 You cannot connect to eduroam while at your own institution.

 Where to get Support

 From your Home Institution.
 Institutions are not required to provide support to visiting users.
-Brandon University faculty, staff, (and eventually students), should contact the BU IT Services Helpdesk for assistance when connecting from off site.
+Brandon University faculty, staff, & students should contact the BU IT Services Helpdesk for assistance when connecting from off site.

 Restrictions and Usage

 When using the eduroam network, you must abide by both the Acceptable Use Policy of Brandon University and the other home or visiting institution.

 Each operating system requires different steps to connect.
 Below is a list of instructions for a few different operating systems and a list of the required settings which you may need for those and any other OS.

 - Network/SSID: eduroam (you may have to manually type this in)